Izza11/GLSL-Editor-Processing/README.md

    The last command should launch the PDE.

-### Test our shader tool
+### Testing our shader tool

-6. Run the PDE sketch by clicking the play button (make sure the sketch is not empty).
+1. Run the PDE sketch by clicking the play button (make sure the sketch is not empty).

-7. Once the sketch is running, open the 'Shader Tool' from the Tools menu.
+2. Once the sketch is running, open the 'Shader Tool' from the Tools menu.
 (Make sure you have either saved your sketch or have an          existing sketch opened before you run the tool or you will be asked to save your sketch.)
 Successful run should show a separate          display widow and this message printed on the PDE console:

          "Server started.
 Waiting for clients to connect.."

-8. Launching Shdr - Next, in your terminal/console/command prompt, change to the 'GLSL-Editor-Processin/Shdr-master' directory.
+3. Launching Shdr - Next, in your terminal/console/command prompt, change to the 'GLSL-Editor-Processin/Shdr-master' directory.
 Type and    Run this command:

          npm start

    This should launch Shdr as a separate window with a text editor on the left and a model of a 3D monkey on the right.
 Once that          happens you should see these printed messages:

     PDE's console:
     "Message received from client is World"